How To Repurpose Blog Posts Into Videos

 If you don’t want to just talk on the video, make slides with one sentence or point per slide that you plan to talk about.
 You want them to focus on what you’re saying, not on reading the slide.

 Images like infographics, memes, and graphs work well inside a video.
-People like to look at more than your head when they see a video.
+People like to look at more than their head when they see a video.
 If you use good video editing software, you can add great images and slides without interrupting the video.

 Add Sound Effects

 Don’t make the music so loud when you’re talking that you can’t hear what you’re saying.
-However, some royalty-free music will make your video look and sound more professional, especially in the intro and exit portion.
+However, some royalty-free music will make your video look and sound more professional, especially in the intro and exit portions.